-This item contributes to Strategic Priority 2: Community Well-Being and Goal No. 2.1 - Facilitate the development of a quality and diverse housing supply that is available and affordable to a wide range of income levels.
+This item contributes to Strategic Priority 2: Community Well -Being and Goal No. 2.
+1 Facilitate the development of a quality and diverse housing supply that is available and affordable to a wide range of income levels.
+It also supports Action 2.
+1. 4, Prepare creative land use regulations that include Adaptive Reuse Ordinance, Inclusionary Zoning, Density Bonus Ordinance, and Infill Ordinance to create incentives for housing development.

-This item aligns with each of the five Cross -Cutting Threads as follows:
+This item aligns with each of the five Cross-Cutting Threads as follows:

 1. Community Trust - The initiative to explore an inclusionary policy merges best practices in policy development with intensive outreach and communication with both the development community and public to be transparent and make decisions based on sound policy, and inclusive community engagement based on timely and reliable information.
-2. Equity - Inclusionary Housing promotes the integration of affordable housing into the City's market rate stock which allows people of different races, backgrounds, and economic circumstances to live throughout Riverside, lessening the concentration of poverty and broadening the experiences of those who live in affordable/ market mixed units.
-3. Fiscal Responsibility - By tapping local development resources to ensure a balanced housing market, Riverside is a prudent steward of public funds and ensures responsible management of the City's financial resources while providing quality of life to all residents.
+2. Equity - Inclusionary Housing promotes the integration of affordable housing into the City's market rate stock which allows people of different races, backgrounds, and economic circumstances to live throughout Riverside, lessening the concentration of poverty and broadening the experiences of those who live in affordable/market mixed units.
+3. Fiscal Responsibility - By using local development resources to ensure a balanced housing market, Riverside is a prudent steward of public funds and ensures responsible management of the City's financial resources while providing quality of life to all residents.
 4. Innovation - Exploring inclusionary housing potentially creates a development tool to address changing needs and prepares for the future through collaborative partnerships and adaptive processes in consultation with the public and development community.
 5. Sustainability & Resiliency - By creating a balanced housing market, Riverside is ensuring a balanced economy that serves all income levels of city residents but does not sacrifice growth.